comunica/Article-ISWC2023-SolidQuery/content/solid.md

 <figure id="example-ldpcontainer" class="listing">
 ````/code/ldpcontainer.ttl````
 <figcaption markdown="block">
-Example in the Turtle serialization of an LDP container in a Solid data vault containing one file and two directories.
+An LDP container in a Solid data vault containing one file and two directories in the Turtle serialization.
 </figcaption>
 </figure>

 Data vaults can contain not only public data, but also private data.
-Therefore, users can configure who can access or modify files within their vault in a fine-grained manner
+Therefore, users can configure who can access or modify files within their vault
 using techniques such as [ACL](cite:cites spec:wac) and [ACP](cite:cites spec:acp).
 This configuration is usually done by referring to the *WebID* of users,
 which will be elaborated upon in the next section.